 NYU Reproductive Justice and Women's Rights Fellowship

 This is a one-year fellowship for a graduating 3L to work at an organization of his/her choice, in the United Stated or abroad, focusing on reproductive justice or women's rights work.
-The anticipated applicaton deadline is mid February.
+The applicaton deadline is at 5pm on Monday, April 17, 2017.
 Learn more about last year's NYU Reproductive Justice and Women's Rights Fellowship.

 Robert L. Bernstein Fellowship in International Human Rights